Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 ESC Heart Fail.
 2020 Jun;7(3):1064-1071. doi: 10.1002/ehf2.12633.
 Epub 2020 Mar 10.
 Peripheral Endothelial Dysfunction in Myalgic Encephalomyelitis/Chronic Fatigue Syndrome.
 Nadja Scherbakov 1 2 3 4Marvin Szklarski 5Jelka Hartwig 5Franziska Sotzny 5Sebastian Lorenz 5Antje Meyer 1 3 4Patricia Grabowski 5Wolfram Doehner 1 2 3 4Carmen Scheibenbogen 1 5

-In this study, lead author Nadia Scherbakov, senior author Carmen Scheibenbogen and other researchers, working out of Berlin, focused on the thin line of endothelial cells which line the blood vessels and which help to control whether they are open or constricted.
+In this study, lead author Nadia Scherbakov, senior author Carmen Scheibenbogen, and other researchers focused on the thin line of endothelial cells that line the blood vessels and help to control whether they are open or constricted.
 They also produce immune and blood clotting factors.

 First, they used a non-invasive technique called “Peripheral Arterial Tonometry (PAT)” to measure changes in the “vascular tone”.
 During the test a blood pressure cuff reduces blood flows to the hand for five minutes.
 After the cuff is opened the amount of blood flowing to the fingers is measured.